decred/dcrdex/README.md

 ## What is DEX?

-The Decred Distributed Exchange (DEX) is a system that enables trustless exchange of different types of blockchain assets via a familiar market-based API.
+The Decred Decentralized Exchange (DEX) is a system that enables trustless exchange of different types of blockchain assets via a familiar market-based API.
 DEX is a non-custodial solution for cross-chain exchange based on atomic swap technology.
-DEX matches clients and facilitates price discovery and the communication of swap details.
+DEX matches trading parties and facilitates price discovery and the communication of swap details.

 Matching is performed through a familiar exchange interface, with market and limit orders and an order book.
 Settlement occurs on-chain.
 DEX's epoch-based matching algorithm and rules of community conduct ensure that the order book action you see is real and not an army of bots.

-Trades are performed directly between clients through on-chain contracts with no actual reliance on DEX, though clients do report their swap details both as a courtesy and to prove compliance with trading rules.
+Trades are performed directly between users through on-chain contracts with no actual reliance on DEX, though swap details must be reported both as a courtesy and to prove compliance with trading rules.
 Trades are settled with pure 4-transaction atomic swaps and nothing else.
 Because DEX collects no trading fees, there's no intermediary token and no fee transactions.